High blood pressure: what is it and how to control it...

 Include plenty of fibre in your diet.
 Good sources include oats, prunes, vegetables, fruit, seaweed, lentils and pulses.
 When increasing fibre intake, it’s important to maintain sufficient fluid intake.
 Drink two litres of water daily – taken away from meals and sipped slowly to avoid stress on the kidneys.

 Certain nutrients are especially helpful for hypertension.
 These include Vitamin E found in nuts and seeds, fish, eggs, avocados and green vegetables; Calcium found in dairy products, eggs, seeds, pulses, dark green leafy vegetables; Magnesium from fish, lentils, nuts & seeds, dried fruits, green leafy vegetables and potassium, from muesli, dried fruit, molasses, raw vegetables, buckwheat, nuts & seeds.
-High blood pressure can have a severe affect on the body but as you can see by looking after yourself and eating a healthy diet and obtaining all the nutrients the body requires.
+High cardiovascular health can have a severe affect on the body but as you can see by looking after yourself and eating a healthy diet and obtaining all the nutrients the body requires.

 Risk Factors